liflab/synthia/Readme.md

 flexible responses than simple "canned answers", or create a semi-realistic simulation of a system's output, such as a log.

+Among the features in Synthia:

+- All sources of "choice" in the various generators are passed as arguments in the form of `Picker` objects.
+Pickers can be random, but they can also do something else, such as always returning the same value (special type `Contstant`), or cycling through a user-defined list of values (special type `Playback`).
+Users can define their own pickers, and they can return any type of object, not just numbers.
+- The outputs of pickers can be wrapped into a `Record` object, which remembers the successive values they produce.
+These values can be replayed through a `Playback` picker.
+Since generators make choices only through pickers, this makes it possible to regenerate any random object.
+This feature is useful e.g. for debugging, by running a program on a specific input causing a failure.

 Examples
 --------